Battle of the Atlantic Story

 Who Served

-From merchant seamen to Royal Navy sailors, from RAF aircrew to German submariners — the Battle of the Atlantic claimed lives on all sides.
-This museum is dedicated to their memory.
+From merchant seamen and Royal Navy sailors to RAF aircrew and German submariners, the Battle of the Atlantic claimed lives on all sides.
+This museum stands in tribute to their memory.

 Visit the Memorial →Memorial Wall

-An external memorial wall — a bronze work by acclaimed Liverpool sculptor Emma Rodgers — will bear the names of those who gave their lives in the Battle of the Atlantic.
-Executed in traditional sand-cast bronze alloy, it will become a place of national pilgrimage.
+An external memorial wall, a bronze work by acclaimed Liverpool sculptor Emma Rodgers, will carry the names of those who gave their lives in the Battle of the Atlantic.
+Crafted in traditional sand-cast bronze, it will stand as a place of national remembrance and pilgrimage.

 John Dennett · Royal Navy Veteran